Spring til hovedindhold

 If you want to sell your weapon, you can either sell it to an arms dealer or a private individual.

 If you sell the weapon to a private individual, you should be aware that the buyer must have a weapon certificate for the weapon before you transfer the weapon.
-The Permit Department will undertake to deregister you and register the buyer as the new owner of the weapon when he or she applies for a weapon certificate.
+The Weapons and Permit Department will undertake to deregister you and register the buyer as the new owner of the weapon when he or she applies for a weapon certificate.

 When the weapon has been cut through, the deactivation must be approved by the local police in your police district.
-Contact the police on +45 114 to arrange for an inspection.
+Contact the police on +45 114 to arrange an inspection.

 When someone dies, the closest relatives have four weeks to decide what to do about the deceased person's weapon.
 You can:

-- apply for a certificate for the weapon
+• apply for a certificate for the weapon

-- sell the weapon to an arms dealer or a private individual
+• sell the weapon to an arms dealer or a private individual

-- hand in the weapon for destruction at the nearest police station
+• hand in the weapon for destruction at the nearest police station

-- have the weapon deactivated to allow you to keep the weapon without having a certificate for it.
+• have the weapon deactivated to allow you to keep the weapon without having a certificate for it.

 You may store the weapon for up to four weeks after the death of the owner without having to obtain a separate permission.
 However, you must inform the Weapons Department (Våbenafdelingen) about who is storing the weapon and where it is stored.
 See contact details.

 If you sell the weapon to an arms dealer, you must make sure that the dealer has a valid arms dealer licence.
 If you sell the weapon to a private individual, the buyer must obtain a certificate for the weapon before you transfer it.
-However, if weapon is a shotgun, it just needs to be registered by the buyer within eight days of the transfer.
-In that case, the buyer just has to produce a valid hunting licence before the transfer.
+However, if weapon is a "haglgevær", it needs to be registered by the buyer within eight days of the transfer.
+In that case, the buyer has to produce a valid hunting licence before the transfer.

 If you have received a letter from the Weapons Department on the occasion of the death of the owner, you must follow the instructions of the letter.

-Contact the Permit Department (Tilladelser)
+Contact the Weapons and Permit Department (Våben og Tilladelsesafdelingen)

 See contact details